Tiziano-Blue/urban-sprawl-prediction-pipeline/README.md

 ## Overview

-This project models **urban expansion as land conversion**, not static land classification.

-Research question:
 Among pixels that were non-built in 2000, which became built by 2010?

 - Candidate space (training): `Built_2000 == 0`